Jack of Hearts (Marvel Comics): Being a hero

 Later, Jack moved past his mission of vengeance and became a true hero, working with various other superheroes such as the Defenders.
 Jack fought the Thing, who was under mental control of the Machinesmith.
 Jack was then reunited with a college girlfriend named Marcy Kane (who was also a fellow graduate student of Peter Parker, a.k.a.
 Spider-Man).
 Marcy, a scientist, and S.H.I.E.L.D. offered to help find a cure for Jack's dangerous super powers.
 Jack fought some S.H.I.E.L.D. agents, and his powers were temporarily dampened by Spider-Man.
 Marcy turned out to be a Contraxian agent sent to Earth to find Jack.
 It was at this time Jack learned of his Contraxian heritage.
 Marcy took Jack to Contraxia, where he discovered that his powers had become much stronger, and saved Contraxia by energizing its dying sun.
-The Contraxians could not find a solution for Jack's unstable powers, and he left Contraxia to wander outer space in exile.
+Jack emerged from the sun with greatly enhanced energy of a star.
+After struggling to reduce the damage from his new form, he met and gave one last goodbye to Marcy, then left Contraxia to wander outer space in exile.

 While wandering space he was captured by the Stranger.
 He later escaped captivity on the Stranger's planet.
 Jack fought Quasar during his return to Earth; however, Jack exploded when his containment suit was breached in battle with the Presence.
 Jack was retrieved from space, revived and mentally controlled by Moondragon, and he attacked Kismet.
 The damage to his armor led Jack to seek aid from the Silver Surfer, who found an alien armorer on Anvil who designed a new containment suit for Jack.
 Jack then battled Nebula and Geatar.
 Shortly after this adventure, Jack fell in love with the alien warrior Ganymede, though she did not return his feelings.

 In an effort to save R-76, an outpost occupied by the Rigellians, Jack of Hearts was injured in battle with the Servitors.
 Jack was rescued by a team of Avengers, and succeeded in convincing the Infinites to restore R-76.
 Subsequently, Jack and these Avengers were captured, first by the Shi'ar, and then by the Ruul acting under the orders of the Supreme Intelligence.
 Jack and the Avengers eventually escaped to Earth and helped reverse a plan to have Earth consumed by Ego the Living Planet.

 Jack's return to Earth happened during the period known as the Kang War, and Jack of Hearts was accepted as a member of the Avengers, becoming the fifty-second superhero to join the team, though the traditional welcoming ceremony for new Avengers were deferred given the nature of the crisis they faced.